David Vaughan (artist): Career

 On leaving art school, he set up a very successful design team, inviting Binder and Edwards from Bradford to join him to form BEV (the name derived from the first letters of their surnames).
 For several years during the mid-1960s they produced customised cars and furniture.
 Vaughan was invited to America by Macy's department store to demonstrate his techniques, as Artist in Residence.
 He was also approached by the chairman of Pan Am who wanted some jets customising.
-He travelled across the US in his customised Buick 6, promoting Swinging London.
+He travelled across the US in his customised AC Cobra promoting Swinging London.

 On returning to Britain, after being commissioned by Paul McCartney to paint a piano in psychedelic colours, he asked the Beatle if he was interested in participating in The Million Volt Light and Sound Rave planned for 28 January 1967.
 Carnival of Light, an avant-garde recording yet to be commercially published, was recorded by the Beatles on 5 January and played once for the happening.

 He also accepted a commission to paint a giant psychedelic mural on the exterior three-storey-high wall of a building on Carnaby Street that housed the Lord John boutique.
 While he was working from a cradle on the giant mural, a visitor let one of the securing ropes go, plunging the cradle three storeys, and landing on the ground with Vaughan trapped under the visitor.
 He appeared unhurt, but suffered an undiagnosed head injury.
 Instead of taking him to hospital to be examined, his friends gave him some LSD to "calm him down", which in fact flipped his mind.
 He then spent three years as a down and out, suffering from manic depression, which affected him for the rest of his life.